 FIGURE 1.
-SAVINGS DUE TO CASES OF PROHIBITED CONDUCTS (3-YEAR MOVING AVERAGES, MILLIONS OF EUROS)
+SAVINGS DUE TO CASES OF PROHIBITED CONDUCTS (MILLIONS OF EUROS)

-As stated before, part of the 826.5 million savings generated in 2017 are influenced by the impact of the decisions approved by the Council in 2015 and 2016.
-Consumer savings in 2015 were very high because several of the decisions published that year refer to cases involving an unusually large relevant market turnover (over 1,000 million euros), and the average duration of the infringements (4.48 years) was lower than the average duration of the cases resolved between 2011 and 2017 (6.32 years), meaning that the average annual affected market turnover (AMT), and therefore the savings, were higher.
-Regarding the five cases from 2017, which involve fewer companies than the previous year, none of them involve an annual affected market turnover (AMT) over 1,000 million euros.
+As stated before, part of the high savings generated in 2016 and 2017 are influenced by the impact of the decisions approved by the Council in 2015.
+Consumer savings that year were very high because several of the decisions published at the time refer to cases involving an unusually large relevant market turnover (over 1,000 million euros), and the average duration of the infringements (4.42 years) was lower than the average duration of the cases resolved between 2011 and 2018 (6.51 years), meaning that the average annual affected market turnover (AMT), and therefore the savings, were higher.
+This effect is lost in 2018.
+However, one of the cases involves an annual affected market turnover (AMT) over 1,000 million euros, in addition to another three cases that involve an annual affected market turnover over 100 million euros each, in contrast with 2012, 2014 or 2017, when only two cases per year involved AMT over 100 million.